-The BioRhythm diet comes from Borge Fagerli, who was interviewed on the Mountain Dog Website.
-The author did a extensive research on studies to see if there were times of the day when you body was better able to handle certain macro-nutrients over other times.
+The Biorhythm diet comes from Borge Fagerli.
+The author did extensive research to see if there were times of the day when you body was better able to handle certain macro-nutrients over other times.

-Recall De Novo Lipogenesis (carbs turning to fat) is inefficient in humans, but if carbs are eaten in high amounts then the dietary fat you eat isn’t allowed to perform its function and is sucked into fat storage.
+De Novo Lipogenesis (the process of carbs turning into fat) is inefficient in humans, but if carbs are eaten in high amounts then the dietary fat you eat is largely stored as fat as carbs prevent the burning of fat.
 The problem is people need a lot of dietary fat for health, muscle and fat burning purposes.
 By eating carbs in the morning, it puts a lock on fat burning and shuttles fat into storage UNTIL the body processes the carbs, but this process takes a while.

 One major study the author used looked at diets that contained the exact same macro-nutrient split and calories.
 One group ate 70% of their carbs in the morning and the other ate 70% carbs at night.
 The group that ate most carbs in the morning lost more weight, but 30% of it was muscle.
 The night eating group lost less weight, but only 7% was muscle.
 Very interesting considering it was the EXACT same diet, just eaten at different times.

 I like keeping things as simple as possible, so without going too much into specifics, here are the main points of the diet:

 - Spread your protein evenly through the day.